jandrepont/TreeOfLife/README.md

 ### Design (v2)
    * could split the tables based on classes, such as mammals, maxillopoda, etc.
    * This might be slower but may save on memory
-   * Would also allow for more dynamic models based on database tables
+   * Would also allow for more dynamic models(classes) based on database tables

 ## REST Endpoints (haven't implemented all of taxonomy)